 Members Who Inspire

-7 ABA Journal articles on Members Who Inspire.
+9 ABA Journal Members Who Inspire articles.

 As founder and president of the Free to Thrive legal clinic in San Diego, Jamie Quient uses her networking skills to get her clients access to safe housing, drug treatment programs and job training.